sasan-sohrabi/cryptocurrency/README.md

 # 💰 Cryptocurrency Project

 Welcome to the **Cryptocurrency** repository!
-This project is designed to explore, develop, and test various cryptocurrency-related functionalities, including price tracking, data analysis, and algorithmic trading.
+This project is designed to explore, develop, and test various cryptocurrency-related functionalities, including price tracking and data analysis.

 ## 📚 Key Features